mahdi-abdelkebir/daily_voice/README.md

 The voice assistant was created using DialogFlow.
 Though, I didn't dwelve too much into that, simply because I don't have the time to learn it.
 I just used it for casual dialogue admittedly.

-I also used too much time going on about basic things, and only implemented Astrology Sign, Netflix top movies and series, and lastly a Youtube Trending API.
+I also used too much time going on about basic things and abstract vague damned errors, and only implemented Astrology Sign, Netflix top movies and series, and lastly a Youtube Trending API.
 You can also see Spotify UI lying around.

 These APIs were implemented thanks to RapidAPIs.